Gamified Artificial Intelligence and Predictive Analytics in Higher Education

-Content-neutral mobile platform birthed out of Swinburne University of Technology in Australia
+Quitch, a content-neutral mobile platform is birthed out of Swinburne University of Technology in Australia

 Imagine what might happen if you harnessed the power of artificial intelligence and predictive analytics, while leveraging two ubiquitous technologies that students love – mobile devices and virtual gaming – to make learning any subject more fun and engaging?